 One thing I did notice is that the transistors get warm when in use – I suspect this is due to the high DC quiescent collector current, which keeps the inter-modulation distortion low.
 The Bill of Materials below suggests some clip-on heatsinks which may help.

 Click on images to enlarge.
-X-Rays provided by Dave G7UVW and Dave M0TAZ.
+Original X-Ray images provided by Dave G7UVW and Dave M0TAZ.